radiantlogic-v8/documentation-eoc/documentation/environments/environment-details/environment-overview.md

 ### Logs

-The *Log* tab allows you to view an environment's log details.
+The *Logs* tab allows you to view an environment's log details.

 For further details on reviewing environment logs, see the [Environment Logs](../logging/environment-logs.md) guide.